Declan Skura

-Declan Skura (born 9 April 2002) is an English professional footballer who plays as a centre-back for club Wycombe Wanderers.
+Declan Skura (born 9 April 2002) is an English professional footballer who plays as a centre-back for club Walsall on loan from club Wycombe Wanderers.

 Career

 Skura spent time in the academy systems at Chelsea and Reading, before entering non-League football with Hanworth Villa and Kingstonian.

 In February 2023, he signed a development squad contract with EFL League One club Wycombe Wanderers following a successful trial match against Woking.
 He made his first-team debut for Wycombe on 19 September 2023, starting in a 1–0 win over Crystal Palace U21 in an EFL Trophy group stage match at Adams Park.
 In January 2024, he joined National League club Ebbsfleet United on loan until the end of the season.
 Skura made his league debut for Wycombe on 31 August 2024, as a substitute in a 2-2 draw with Blackpool.

+In February 2026, Skura joined National League club Yeovil Town on loan until the end of the season.
+After a month with Yeovil, Skura was recalled by Wycombe amid injury issues at his parent club.

+On 21 July 2026, Skura joined League Two club Walsall on loan on a season long deal.